- 1 General data CO2 sensor MH-Z19B and MH-Z19C and MH-Z19D

-The MH-Z19B Carbon Dioxide Gas Sensor is a small-sized, general-purpose smart sensor that uses the principle of non-scattered infrared (NDIR) to detect the presence of CO₂ in the air.
+The carbon dioxide gas sensor MH-Z19B is an intelligent, small, general-purpose sensor, which uses the principle of non-dispersive infrared (NDIR) to detect the presence of CO₂ in the air.

-It has good selectivity, long service life, and other characteristics, such as built-in temperature compensation.
+It has good selectivity, long lifetime and other features, such as integrated temperature compensation.

-It has simultaneous serial, analog and PWM output and is easy to use.
+It has simultaneous serial, analogue and PWM output and is easy to use.